 Environmental and social action

-WBN strives to implement the highest international standards in terms of the reduction and attenuation of, or the compensation for, the environmental, social or health impacts of the project.
-The WBN project is being developed in accordance with the "Equator Principles" and the performance criteria of the International Finance Corporation (IFC) within the framework of Indonesian law and best mining and industrial practices developed within the ERAMET group.
+WBN project strives to respectthe highest international standards in terms of the prevention, reduction and compensation for, the environmental, social or health impacts of the project.
+The WBN project is being developed in accordance with the "Equator Principles" and the performance criteria of the International Finance Corporation (IFC), Indonesian law and best mining and industrial practices developed within the ERAMET group.

 The Multilateral Investment Guarantee Agency (MIGA) of the World Bank is already supporting the project in its initial phase of construction studies.
 This guarantee was granted following impact studies and in-depth audits, conducted in accordance with the principles of the World Bank, including the International Finance Corporation’s performance criteria.

 Supporting local community development

-WBN supports a local development program in the 21 villages near the project, based on education, health care, development of socio-economic activities and environmental and cultural initiatives, and the development of local infrastructures.
+WBN project supports a local development program in the 21 villages near the project, based on education, health, development of local economic activities and environmental and cultural initiatives, as well as the development of local infrastructures.

-ERAMET has also created the Saloi foundation, which promotes partnerships with non-governmental organizations or public or private entities involved in the development of the region.
+Moreover, in January 2010, ERAMET has created the Saloi foundation, which promotes partnerships with non-governmental organizations or public or private entities involved in the development of the region.

 Protecting the existing biodiversity